 Born in Liverpool, England, he started out at the early age of five where his interest in music began at the piano and eventually would turn to film music.
 In late 2004, he immigrated to Australia where his musical skills had the opportunity to develop further.
-He went on to earn his Bachelor of Music Major In Composition and Music Technology in 2011 from The Western Australian Academy Of Performing Arts, graduating in 2015.
+He went on to earn his Bachelor of Music Major In Composition and Music Technology in 2011 from The Western Australian Academy of Performing Arts, graduating in 2015.
 Scores to many documentaries & films have gained recognition and interest from producers & directors both domestically and internationally.